You are Not Starting Over

 You have sat in that chair before.
 You know the check-in process, the biometric scan, the silence of the testing room.
 None of that will catch you off guard this time.
 Use that familiarity to focus entirely on the questions.

-Write your math formulas on the scratch board before question one.
+Write your key math formulas on the scratch board when the testing rules allow it.
 Commission, doc stamps, proration, cap rate, LTV, property tax.
-Get them out of your head and onto the board in the first 60 seconds while they are fresh.
-This turns every math question from a memory test into a reference lookup.
-First-time takers do not know they can do this.
-You do.
+Get them out of your head and onto the board while they are fresh.
+This reduces memory pressure when calculation questions appear.

 Slow down on the first read.
 Last time, you may have skimmed a question and picked the answer that matched what you thought it asked.
 Scenario questions are built so that the wrong answers match common misreadings.
 Read the full question before looking at the choices.
 Read it once for the situation, once for what it is actually asking.
 The tricky questions strategy guide covers the specific reading techniques for EXCEPT/NOT questions, double negatives, and extraneous information in word problems.